Why Visit Tibet in Winter?

 Recommended Tibet Travel Destinations

 Here we have sorted out a list of the best winter travel destinations in Tibet based on our expertise in Tibetan culture, scenery, and Buddhism.
-From the glorious scene of Butter Lamp festival in Lhasa, with lanterns lighten up in Ganden Monastery and on the streets of Lhasa, to the unique beauty of the monastic debates at Sera Monastery, we have got various itineraries to satisfy every need to show the best sides of Tibet.
+From the glorious scene of the Butter Lamp festival in Lhasa, with lanterns lightening up in Ganden Monastery and on the streets of Lhasa, to the unique beauty of the monastic debates at Sera Monastery, we have got various itineraries to satisfy every need to show the best sides of Tibet.
 This unique experience for your winter travel will delight and amaze you.

 Lhasa in winter has unparalleled beautiful sunshine.
 After the snow, the Potala Palace and Zongjiao Lukang set against each other, and the scenery is amazing.
 There are also figures of devout believers, turning prayer wheels in the snow.
 If you want to spend several days in and around Lhasa, explore the holy site Jokhang Temple, splendid Potala Palace, etc., feel the Buddhism atmosphere and enjoy the winter sunbath, you may have a Lhasa city tour.

 Or you may consider extending your Lhasa tour to Shigatse.
 Although winter is not suitable to climb Mt.Everest, it's the best season for viewing Mount Everest.
-We will take you across the region from Lhasa to Shigatse, which's the second-largest city in Tibet; pass through the stunning Lake Yamdrok on the way; finally pay a visit to Everest Base Camp, where's the closest place to touch the sky; and stand high above the surrounding of Himalayan Mountains.
+We will take you across the region from Lhasa to Shigatse, which's the second-largest city in Tibet; pass through the stunning Lake Yamdrok on the way; finally pay a visit to Everest Base Camp, which's the closest place to touch the sky; and stand high above the surrounding of Himalayan Mountains.

 Nyingchi is located in the "Hinterland of Shambhala".
 Its average altitude is 3000 meters, which is below the critical point of alpine reaction.
 In Nyingchi, not only can you avoid the cold in winter, but you can also feel the quiet and elegant "Oriental Little Switzerland".
 In winter, Pagsum Lake is greener, and Nanyigou is still fragrant with birds and flowers, just like spring that never gets old.
 Also winter is a good time to watch Namcha Barwa Peak.